pudly/schmopera-hugo/content/articles/in-review-opera-ateliers-armide.md

 date = "2015-10-31T11:59:00-04:00"
 lastmod = "2015-10-31T13:07:00-04:00"
 publishDate = "2015-10-31T13:07:00-04:00"
-short_description = "Earlier this month I spoke with OA Artistic Director Marshall Pynkoski, who said, \"love can be something that saves people or destroys people.
+short_description = "Earlier this month I spoke with OA Artistic Director Marshall Pynkoski, who said, &quot;love can be something that saves people or destroys people.
 Love is amoral.
 Love cuts through like a knife – anyone in love is cut open.
-Love is more powerful than hate, but that doesn’t mean it’s a happy ending.\"" slug = "in-review-opera-ateliers-armide" title = "In review: Opera Atelier&#039;s Armide"
+Love is more powerful than hate, but that doesn’t mean it’s a happy ending.&quot;" slug = "in-review-opera-ateliers-armide" title = "In review: Opera Atelier&#039;s Armide"
 +++